-A string of others followed, at different staffing companies, and eventually my boyfriend and I moved to Chicago, where finally I got what felt like a “real” HR job at a gas technology company.
+A string of others at different staffing companies followed, and eventually my boyfriend and I moved to Chicago, where finally I got what felt like a “real” HR job at a gas technology company.
 While it was thrilling to live in Chicago, I still felt lost in my career.
 I went back to school for a master’s in sociology.
 I wasn’t sure exactly how I’d use the degree, but I hoped it would expand my qualifications and opportunities for some future role that would resonate with me.
 My employer helped fund the degree, and I stuck it out over the next three years, juggling the commute, job, and classes after work.

-I was hustling along the prescribed path, but continued to feel unfulfilled.
+I was hustling along the prescribed path but continued to feel unfulfilled.
 My boyfriend and I agreed it was time to take the next step in our relationship, and we got married.
 Soon after, we bought our first home, a condo in downtown Chicago that seemed like a smart investment.
 I left the gas tech company to work at the prestigious MacArthur Foundation.
-Their office was located in downtown Chicago, and commuting by train each day felt like a luxurious upgrade after making the long haul by car to my previous office in the suburbs.
+Their office was located in downtown Chicago and commuting by train each day felt like a luxurious upgrade, after making the long haul by car to my previous office in the suburbs.

-From the outside, life looked good.
-Great city, new husband, home, master’s degree, and fancy job.
+From the outside, life looked good: great city, new husband, home, master’s degree, and fancy job.
 But something still felt off.
 On my commute to work, I’d look around me at the faces of strangers on the train, thinking everyone seemed tired and burnt out.
 At the office, the monotony of giving new hire orientations quickly became tedious, and I always felt like a schmuck reviewing staid policies and procedures with employees who had more important work to do.
 I couldn’t shake a persistent feeling of discontent.
 I knew there had to be something more, but I didn’t know how to go about finding it.
 To make matters worse, I was having the same feeling about my marriage.

 One day at work, my boss and I dialed into a conference call together in her office.
 When it was my turn to speak, I didn’t recognize myself.
 My voice sounded unusually strained and shaky, dipping and rising, making it difficult to be understood.
 When the call ended, I looked at her and said, “What’s happening to my voice?”
 “You sound nervous,” she responded, but I wasn’t feeling nervous at all.

 The “voice thing” happened more and more.
 My voice would become shaky for seemingly no reason, and I was unable to control it.
 It was a blow to my confidence, and it was scary.
 What was happening to me?
 I began scheduling appointments with doctors.
-It took a long time and many visits before we discovered what it was: a rare neurological condition that caused my vocal chords to spasm.
+It took a long time and many visits before we discovered what it was: spasmodic dysphonia, a rare neurological condition that causes vocal cords to spasm.
 While that sounded terrifying, the doctor reassured me that the condition wasn’t a threat to my health.
 There wasn’t anything I could do about it, either.
 Not much was known about its cause or cure, as the condition is so rare.
 I just had to carry on.

-Much later I learned that trauma or stress can trigger spasmodic dysphonia, my voice condition.
+Much later I learned that trauma or stress can trigger my voice condition.
 Coming across that information made me wonder if I had become so deeply unhappy in my life in Chicago that this was my body’s way of insisting I make a change.